JElledgeCG/ExploringRaytracing/README.md

 ### Profiling and Testing

 To begin testing, I first wanted test the difference between the performance impact of samples per pixel and maximum ray child depth.
-I was also interested in the effect each of these had on quality, and which provided the best quality : time ratio.
+I was also interested in the effect each of these had on quality, and which provided the best quality:time ratio.
 I produced the following images:

 <img src="images/PNGs/compare_1_1.png" width = 175%></img>
 *SPP: 1, MRCD: 1, Time: 00:00:05